kf1375/Simple_Gesture_Detection/README.md

 # Simple State Machine to detect "V" gesture

-- Assume:
-    - rotation around X is Roll
-    - rotation around Y is Pitch
-    - rotation around Z is Yaw
-    - CCW Rotation is posiive

 According to the below frames for drawing a "V" we have a significant change around X (Roll) and a little change around Y (Pitch). and the rotation around Z (Yaw) actually does not matter in this scenario.